Ushaaru/Analysis_of_CMOS_inverter/README.md

   Using gain plot we found out the parameters of Noise margin NMl=VIL-VOL, NMH=VOH-VIH we get NML=0.615 NMH=0.643 they are almost equal because we took almost closest to 0.9.

+- 3.2 CMOS Inverter Transient DC Analysis
+  Let's see the transient simulation of the schematic to calculate propagation delay of the inverter.